TheJuiceIsSimulated/quest-submissions/Chapter 4 Day 1.md

 **3. What does `.save()` do?
 What does `.load()` do?
 What does .`borrow()` do?**

+`.save()`

 **4. Explain why we couldn't save something to our account storage inside of a script.**

-We couldn't save something to account storage inside of a script because
+We couldn't save something to account storage inside of a script because in order to access `/storage/`, we need to use our `AuthAccount` type.
+We can only use our `AUthAccount` type by signing a transaction in the `prepare` phase.

 **5. Explain why I couldn't save something to your account.**

+You couldn't save something to my account because only I, the account owner, can access my own `/storage/` path.
+The only way you would be able to save something to my account is if I give you permission through the `/private/` path.

 **6. Define a contract that returns a resource that has at least 1 field in it.
 Then, write 2 transactions:**